hellotimking/Vault-Guardian/README.md

 5. **Next Scheduled Backup**:
    - Monitor your next backup with a live countdown timer.
 (Also shown in status bar)

----

-## How It Works 🛠️

-Simply put, Vault Guardian zips your entire vault into a timestamped zip file.
-Backups are saved to your chosen primary and secondary locations, with intelligent cleanup of old backups to save you space.

----

 ## Advanced Features 🔧

 - **Backup Validation**: Ensures all files, including your `.obsidian` folder, are correctly added to the backup archive.
 - **Dual Retention Settings**: Independantly removes older backups based on your retention preferences for both your primary and secondary backup locations.

----

 ## Status Bar and Notifications 📊

 - **Backup in Progress**: Displays `Backup: Now 🚀`.
 - **Countdown Timer**: Shows time remaining until the next scheduled backup (e.g., `Backup: 2h 15m 30s`).
 - **Errors**: Alerts you if issues arise, such as a missing backup location, verification issues arise,.

----

 ## Frequently Asked Questions